-F5 Container Connector - Kubernetes¶
+F5 Container Ingress Services - Kubernetes¶

-The BIG-IP Controller for Kubernetes (
+The F5 BIG-IP Controller (

-- are familiar with BIG-IP LTM concepts and
+- Experience with BIG-IP LTM concepts and

 When using the BIG-IP Controller in Cluster mode, your BIG-IP license must include SDN services.